-The imposition of the County's height regulations in conjunction with the requirements of GO-95 would effectively prohibit the installation of wireless facilities in the identified service area due to the fact that: (1) no other feasible alternative sites were identified, (2) local jurisdictions cannot require wireless facilities to locate outside of the right-of-way, and (3) local jurisdictions cannot require providers to consider alternatives outside of the right-of-way.
+The imposition of the County's height regulations in conjunction with the requirements of GO95 would effectively prohibit the installation of the proposed wireless facility in the identified service area due to the fact that: (1) no other feasible alternative sites located in the public ROW were identified, (2) local jurisdictions cannot require wireless facilities to locate outside of the right-of-way, (3) the antenna cannot be placed lower on the pole using a side arm mount, and (4) local jurisdictions cannot require providers to consider alternatives outside of the right-of-way.
 When the application of the County's height criteria results in the effective prohibition of wireless facilities, local regulations (i.e., height in this case) are preempted by federal law.
-In this instance, though the proposed project will exceed the zoning district's height limit, State (i.e., GO-95) and Federal regulations supersede local regulations.
+In this instance, though the proposed project will exceed the zoning district's height limit, State safety (i.e., GO95) and Federal regulations supersede local regulations.

-3. Compliance with the Wireless Telecommunication Facilities Ordinance a.
+6. Compliance with the Wireless Telecommunication Facilities Ordinance a.
 Development and Design Standards